-ARTICLE 12 OVERTIME
+ARTICLE 13 OVERTIME

-Section 28.
-Overtime compensation at the rate of time and one half $(1 \ 1/2X)$ the employee's base hourly rate of pay shall be paid under the following conditions:
+Section 26.
+Overtime compensation at the rate of time and one half (1-1/2x) the employee's base hourly rate of pay shall be paid under the following conditions:

 - a.
 For all time worked in excess of eight (8) hours in any one (1) day. - b.
 For all time worked in excess of forty (40) hours in any one (1) workweek as described above. - c.
 For hours worked prior to an employee's scheduled starting time when less than eight (8) hours has elapsed since his last previously scheduled quitting time.
 (There will be at least eight (8) hours between each employee's scheduled quitting time and his next scheduled starting time.) - d.
-For all hours scheduled and worked on the sixth and seventh day in a workweek by part-time employees who work less than forty (40) hours in that workweek.
+For Meat Employees only, for all hours scheduled and worked on the day on which the least number of hours was worked, part-time employees who work less than forty (40) hours in that workweek.
+No employee shall be permitted to claim additional hours or schedules which would provide a six (6) or seven (7) day schedule during a workweek. - e.
+For Clerks Employees only, for all hours scheduled and worked on the sixth and seventh day in a workweek by part-time employees who work less than forty (40) hours in that workweek.
 No employee shall be permitted to claim additional hours or schedules which would provide a six (6) or seven (7) day schedule during a workweek.

-Section 29.
-No Pyramiding of Overtime.
-It is understood and agreed that there shall be no pyramiding of overtime and premium pay for the same hours of work.
+Section 27.
+No Pyramiding of Overtime: It is understood and agreed that there shall be no pyramiding of overtime and premium pay for the same hours of work.

-ARTICLE 13 SUNDAY PREMIUM
+ARTICLE 14 SUNDAY PREMIUM

-Section 30.
-The premium rate for work performed on Sunday as such shall be time and one quarter (1 1/4X) the employee's regular straight-time rate of pay (exclusive of Courtesy Clerks).
-The Sunday premium, for hours worked up to eight (8), shall in no instance be offset against any weekly overtime which may be due under subparagraphs b and d of Section 28 because of the fact that the employee worked over forty (40) hours or thirty-two (32) hours in the particular workweek.
-The Sunday premium shall not be averaged into the employee's straight-time rate for the purpose of determining the rate upon which daily or weekly overtime is based in any workweek under Section 28 hereof.
-Sunday premium pay for current Courtesy Clerks will be their regular rate of pay plus fifty cents (\$.50) per hour.
+Section 28.
+The premium rate for work performed on Sunday as such shall be time and one quarter (1-1/4x) the employee's regular straight-time rate of pay (exclusive of Courtesy Clerks).
+The Sunday premium, for hours worked up to eight (8), shall in no instance be offset against any weekly overtime which may be due under subparagraphs b and d of Section 26 because of the fact that the employee worked over forty (40) hours or thirty-two (32) hours in the particular workweek.
+The Sunday premium shall not be averaged into the employee's straight-time rate for the purpose of determining the rate upon which daily or weekly overtime is based in any workweek under Section 26 hereof.